googleads/googleads-dfa-reporting-samples/php/v1.3/README.md

   - JSON PHP extension
   - Composer

-From the example directory, run 'composer install' to install all dependecies.
+From the example directory, run `composer install` to install all dependecies.

 ## Setup Authentication